Chai80/sast-benchmark-pipeline/README.md

 - Run a **single scan** with any tool
 - Run a **runtime benchmark** across multiple tools

+###repo is designed to run through 'python sast_cli.py' while in the 'sast-benchmark-pipeline'
 ---

 ## 1. Requirements